daveliepmann/uruk/README.md

 In your namespace: `(:require [uruk.core :as uruk])`.
 (I also like `ur` as an alias, for brevity.
 Delightfully, Ur is another [ancient city-state with ties to the origins of written documents](https://en.wikipedia.org/wiki/Ur).)

-This branch handles MarkLogic 9 Early Access 4.
-To run, you'll need to create a *jar/* directory in this project directory, and put `marklogic-xcc-9.0.20170113.jar` in it.
-MarkLogic will then be found by the `["local" "file:jar"]` entry in *project.clj* `:repositories`.

 ## Usage